nikola-bleech/vh-config/README.md

-## Config generator for Apache Virtual Host
+## Config generator for Apache Virtual Host :computer:

 ### Installation:
 Run `brew tap nikola-bleech/vh-config` from the terminal to download the package.